sermmor/react-exercise-master/README.md

 # Intro

-Solution for the execise done by sermmor (Sergio Martín).
+Solution of React exercise done by sermmor (Sergio Martín).
 You could read the original version (without solution) in Lemoncode repository https://github.com/Lemoncode/react-excercise/

 The goal of this sample to is get started with react.